Free “Technicolor” Motion Picture Presets for All Versions of Lightroom

 Download the Presets

-Download the Lightroom 4 Technicolor Presets (use these presets for LR 4)
+Download the Lightroom 4 and 5 Technicolor Presets (use these presets for LR 4 and newer)

 Download the Lightroom 3 Technicolor Presets (use these presets for LR 3 or older)